 Other warning signs include yawning, difficulty concentrating, nausea, and trouble finding the right words.

 Not every person with migraines has an aura.
-Those who do usually develop one about 10 - 15 minutes before the headache.
-However, an aura may occur just a few minutes to 24 hours beforehand.
+Those who do usually develop one about 10 to 15 minutes before the headache.
+But an aura can occur just a few minutes to 24 hours beforehand.
 A headache may not always follow an aura.

 Other symptoms that may occur with the headache include:

-Symptoms may linger even after the migraine has gone away.
-Patients with migraine sometimes call this a migraine "hangover."
+Symptoms may linger, even after the migraine goes away.
+This is called a migraine hangover.
 Symptoms can include:

-Your doctor can diagnose this type of headache by asking questions about your symptoms and family history of migraines.
-A complete physical exam will be done to determine if your headaches are due to muscle tension, sinus problems, or a serious brain disorder.
+Your doctor can diagnose migraine headache by asking about your symptoms and family history of migraines.
+A complete physical exam will be done to determine if your headaches are due to muscle tension, sinus problems, or a brain disorder.

 There is no specific test to prove that your headache is actually a migraine.
-However, your doctor may order a brain MRI or CT scan if you have never had one before or if you have unusual symptoms with your migraine, including weakness, memory problems, or loss of alertness.
+Your doctor may order a brain CT or MRI scan if you have never had one before.
+The test may also be ordered if you have unusual symptoms with your migraine, including weakness, memory problems, or loss of alertness.

 An EEG may be needed to rule out seizures.
 A lumbar puncture (spinal tap) might be done.